5

 Guideline 5-2

 Voting rights shall be exercised based on information obtained from investee companies by taking long-term joint interests of clients, beneficiaries and investee companies into account.
 An institutional investor shall not always vote in favor of, against or abstain from motions, but shall judge each motion individually.
-Voting rights shall be exercised objectively even in the case where a voting recommendation report has been obtained from a proxy advisory firm.
+Voting rights shall be exercised objectively even in the case where a voting recommendation report has been obtained by an institutional investor from a service provider.

 Guideline 5-3